isabella232/bas-style-kit/documentation/developers/less-css.md

 * Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for compiled CSS files
 * Output compiled, processed CSS files and CSS maps to `dist/css` and `documentation/end-users/dist/css`

-`gulp bootstrap-bsk-less-min` is a compound task which will, in addition to the steps performed in `bootstrap-bsk-less-no-min`:
+`gulp bootstrap-bsk-less-min` is a compound task which takes the output of the `bootstrap-bsk-less-no-min` task, and then:

 * Minify the CSS using [clean-css](https://github.com/jakubpawlowicz/clean-css) and append a `.min` filename suffix
 * Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for compiled minified CSS files